Ahassan827/analyzing-customer-churn/README.md

 # analyzing-customer-churn

-📈Project Overview
+📈Project Overview:

 This project analyzes customer churn data to identify key factors and provide actionable insights for a telecommunications company.
 The analysis was conducted using a comprehensive Power BI dashboard, focusing on customer demographics, service usage, and payment behavior.

-🚀 The Big Picture: Our Key Performance Indicators Before the analysis, let's look at the numbers.
+🚀 The Big Picture:

+Our Key Performance Indicators
+Before the analysis, let's look at the numbers.
 They tell a story of a company with a significant retention challenge.

 🎯 KPI

+.
 Total Customers	6,687
+.
 Churned Customers	1,796
+.
 Overall Churn Rate	26.86%
+.
 Avg.
 Customer Service Calls	0.92
+.
 Avg.
 Extra International Charges	$33.64

-🔍 Key Insights from the Analysis
+🔍 Key Insights from the Analysis:

 A deep-dive into the data revealed several critical insights into customer behavior and churn drivers.

 1. Pricing and Value Proposition are the Primary Churn Drivers: